bobaguardian/battlefit/README.md

 * Implement a calendar system into logs
 * Add search functionality for exercises
-* Add filtering functionality for the monster dex
+* Add filtering by difficulty for the monster dex
+* Add a log history of the most recent log unit and count next to the exercise

 <!-- ## Redux Store Tree -->